 While identity thieves are constantly changing their tactics, the states, industry and the IRS are taking new steps to battle this issue, and are also calling on taxpayers to take steps to secure their information.
 Refund fraud detection tools are in place.
 However, our society is experiencing ever-increasing rates of data security breaches of business, retail, health care and other industries that contain our personal information.

 Security measures are in place to protect Colorado tax data.
 The Colorado Department of Revenue accounting system and the public-facing Revenue Online service have not been impacted by data security breaches.

 The Department has employed the "two-factor" authentication industry standard when taxpayers use Revenue Online to file returns and manage their tax account.
-If this is your first time filing a tax return in Colorado, your direct deposit refund may be converted to a paper check and mailed to the address on your tax return.
-Visit our New Resident page for more information about filing tax returns in Colorado.
+If this is your first time filing a tax return in Colorado, visit our New Resident page for more information about filing tax returns in Colorado.
 If you have previously filed a tax return in Colorado, you can sign up to access your tax accounts on Revenue Online to monitor for signs of fraud.